-Following the guidelines from the Pennsylvania Department of Education, the State College Area School District provides an appropriate program of English as a Second Language (ESL) to all students who are limited in their English proficiency.
-This program is designed to address the learning needs of the student as determined through an evaluative process.
-The program is highly individualized; however, each qualifying student will be enrolled in at least one ESL class, depending on the results of English language placement tests, a personal interview, the student's experiential background and length of time in the US.
+Following the guidelines from the Pennsylvania Department of Education, the State College Area School District provides an appropriate English as a Second Language (ESL) program to all students with limited English proficiency.
+This program addresses the student's learning needs as determined through an evaluative process.
+The program is highly individualized; however, each qualifying student will be enrolled in at least one ESL English or ESL Social Studies class, depending on the results of English language placement tests, a personal interview, the student's academic background, and length of time in the US.